 Asbury Park Blues & Brews Festival, 12-8.
 Bradley Park, 1300 Ocean Ave.

 Long Branch Jazz & Blues Festival, 12-9:30.
 Great Lawn at the Promenade.
 Fireworks

 Lincoln Center Out of Doors

 Events hotline: 212-875-5766.
-Free festival of world music, jazz, internationally acclaimed dance, special events, and fun for kids on the plazas of Lincoln Center each summer during the month of Aug.
+Free festival of world music, jazz, internationally acclaimed dance, special events, and fun for kids on the plazas of Lincoln Center each summer late July to Aug.

 Midsummer Night Swing

 Three weeks of dancing under the stars at Lincoln Center's Damrosch Park (62nd between Columbus & Amsterdam) offers a wide range of dance and music styles.
 Dance lessons 6:30-7:15, live music and dancing begin 7:30.
 Admission $17.

 LC Kids Dance, Rodney Lopez teaches ballroom, 2:30pm Damrosch Park.
 Recommended for ages 6-10.
 Free.

 Memorial Park Gazebo, Livingston, 973-535-7925.
 Concerts on Sun.
 7-8:30pm in July.
 Rainsite: Livingston High School.